Frank-Tech/mcp-redis/README.md

 [![smithery badge](https://smithery.ai/badge/@redis/mcp-redis)](https://smithery.ai/server/@redis/mcp-redis)
 [![Verified on MseeP](https://mseep.ai/badge.svg)](https://mseep.ai/app/70102150-efe0-4705-9f7d-87980109a279)

+## 🔧 Modifications in This Fork

+This fork of the [Redis MCP Server](https://github.com/redis/mcp-redis) adds enhanced Redis list and string operations.

+**New/Modified Tools:**

+### 🔹 List Tools
+- Extended `lpush` and `rpush` to accept lists of values.
+- Introduced support for serialized dict values in list operations.

+### 🔹 String Tools
+- Added `incr`, `decr`, `incrbyfloat`, and `decrbyfloat` commands.

+All original documentation below is retained for context and usability.

 ## Overview
 The Redis MCP Server is a **natural language interface** designed for agentic applications to efficiently manage and search data in Redis.
 It integrates seamlessly with **MCP (Model Content Protocol) clients**, enabling AI-driven workflows to interact with structured and unstructured data in Redis.
 Using this MCP Server, you can ask questions like: